April 1, 2016

 Tel: 267-941-1000 (not toll-free)

-If you receive a notice from the IRS and need to contact the IRS, call the number listed on the notice or the International Taxpayer Service Call Center (see above).
+If you receive a notice from the IRS and need to contact the IRS, call the number listed in the notice or the International Taxpayer Service Call Center (contact information is listed in the section above).

-I Have Not Filed All My Tax Returns – What Can I Do?
+13. I Haven’t Filed All My Tax Returns – What Can I Do?